Table of Contents

-Due to the number of injuries associated with winter sports you will almost certainly have to pay for additional cover if you’re intending to hit the white stuff as the majority of policies do not include snowbound activities, so if you have an accident while skiing and only have standard cover you may find your policy is invalid.
+Due to the number of injuries associated with winter sports you will almost certainly have to pay for additional cover if you’re intending to hit the white stuff as the majority of policies do not include snowbound activities, so if you have an accident while skiing and only have basic cover you may find your policy is invalid.

 An additional feature of winter sports insurance is piste closure cover.
 This will allow you to reclaim some of the cost of your holiday if you pre-pay for a ski package but find there’s not enough snow to ski on during your stay.